Respiratory Therapy

 Explore a rewarding career advancing community care with clinical care.

 Learn to practice competently, safely and effectively in diverse practice settings.
-By the end of the program, you demonstrate the ability to work as a team member in support of clients` respiratory care.
+By the end of the program, you demonstrate the ability to work as an interprofessional team member supporting cardio-respiratory care.

 You participate in clinical lab simulations and apply theory to clinical practice.
-You also complete more than 1,200 hours in clinical placements, which may require relocation for a portion or for the full placement to another clinical setting across Ontario.
-These experiences take place in various settings: general wards, emergency departments, neonatal intensive care units, and operating units.
-Graduates are eligible to take the National Alliance of Respiratory Therapy Regulatory Bodies credential exam, which is required to work in Canada and to use the title of Registered Respiratory Therapist.
+You also complete more than 1,000 hours in clinical placements, which may require relocation to another clinical setting across Ontario for a portion of, or for the full placement.
+These experiences take place in various settings: wards, intensive care units, pediatric and neonatal intensive care units, operating rooms, community care, sleep labs, and pulmonary function testing facilities.
+Graduates are eligible to take the Health Professionals Testing Canada (HPTC) licensing exam, which is required to work in Canada and to use the title of Registered Respiratory Therapist.

-• in adult, pediatric and neonatal intensive care units
+• adult, pediatric and neonatal intensive care units in hospitals

-• in emergency departments and cardiopulmonary diagnostic units
+• emergency departments and cardiopulmonary diagnostic units in hospitals

 Courses